 "It’s just amazing.
 At the start, your body isn’t prepared.
 For the first few days, you ache and you discover new muscles.

 Physical training, or conditioning, is really important for every person who wants to train in L’Art Du Déplacement.
 Laurent Piemontesi, the founder of Yamakasi, the original Parkour group, explained it as the need to “prepare your body not for the next jump, but for the next ten years of practice”.

 The benefits of Parkour are remarkable for every type of practitioner:

-Teenagers: Prepare their body physically, and focus their energy.
+- Teenagers: Prepare their bodies physically, and focus their energy.

-Elders: Re-education by the sport.
-Helping them to prevent injury and mobility issues, including osteoporosis, by practicing a complete physical activity.
+- Elders: Re-education by the sport.
+Helping them to prevent injury and mobility issues, including osteoporosis, by practicing complete physical activity."

-What about the mental side, how does it affect mind and what skills does it develop?
+What about the mental side, how does Parkour affect the mind and what skills does it develop?